The Perfect 10-Day Morocco Itinerary

 The monkey jumped on my back to get some almonds.

-The waterfalls can be reached easily by car from Marrakech, and it takes only 2hours 35 minutes to get there.
-Whether you want to go there on your own, or through an agency, you’ll have an amazing experience.
+The waterfalls can be reached easily by car from Marrakech, and it takes only 2 hours and 35 minutes to get there.
+Whether you decide to drive, hire a private driver, or book a guided tour, you’ll have a great time there.

 This traditional mud-brick village is mostly known as a place where some scenes of Game of Thrones were filmed as well as some famous movies, including Lawrence of Arabia and Gladiator.
-It’s also a UNESCO World Heritage Site.
+It’s also a UNESCO World Heritage Site and one of the most popular tourist attractions.

 ait benhaddou-morocco

-Ksar Ait Ben Haddou surrounded by defensive walls
+Ksar Ait Benhaddou is surrounded by defensive walls

 ait ben haddou morocco

-I climbed to the top of the buildings and was rewarded with the amazing view
+I climbed to the top of the buildings and was rewarded with an amazing view

 If I had to choose one word to describe Ouazarzate, I suppose it would be ‘clean’.
 Unlike other cities in Morocco, Ouarzazate has pretty clean streets, and that’s something you’ll notice upon your arrival in the city.